Brick Lane Bookshop New Short Stories 2022 is out now!

 Use the title of your story, followed by your word count as the file name, eg: Bookshops are Great 1978

-Your name must not be anywhere on the document.
-If it is, your entry will be automatically disqualified.
+Entries are judged anonymously so your name must not be anywhere on the document.
+If it is, (including in a footer, header, or file name), your entry will be disqualified.

 Please use the following: